Updated April 2023

 Our crisis management plan is very important.
 We practice a careful and caring strategy for keeping our students and staff the safest: hope for the best, but always plan for the worst.

 The AUSM on-site staff is responsible for crisis management.
 While under normal circumstances, we prefer to make collective decisions on major changes in the program, taking into consideration the wants and needs of students, during a crisis we expect students to follow the lead of on-site staff and ask questions later.
 On-site staff will do whatever is necessary and possible in a crisis to protect students.
-This responsibility may, at times, appear to conflict with the values or respect for the students’ individual choice.
+This responsibility may, at times, appear to conflict with the values or respect for the students’ individual choices.
 But in matters relating to personal safety and crisis management, the authority of on-site staff and AUSM will supersede the individual wishes of students.
 While every person responds to and deals with crises uniquely, there is little time “in the heat of the moment” for extensive discussions or negotiations.
-In a crisis situation, students are expected to respond quickly to the plan of action outlined by the on-site staff.
+In a crisis, students are expected to respond quickly to the plan of action outlined by the on-site staff.

 By their very nature, crises are unexpected events that take us out of our normal range of experience.
-Good judgment and flexibility are important in dealing with any crisis situation.
+Good judgment and flexibility are important in dealing with any crisis.
 AUSM relies on experienced on-site staff and local collaborating organizations to collect information and develop the specific elements that make up a comprehensive response to a crisis.

 Sexual or physical assault

-- Always travel in groups of at least three people
+- Always travel in groups of at least three people.

-- Women in Mexico generally don’t wear shorts, low cut blouses or shirts that expose the midriff, and men generally don’t wear shorts or muscle shirts.
+- Women in Mexico generally don’t wear shorts, low-cut blouses, or shirts that expose the midriff, and men generally don’t wear shorts or muscle shirts.
 Many Mexican women are accustomed to wearing a modest “commuter’s outfit” when traveling on public transportation.